 Typography is the backbone of web design, shaping how users perceive and interact with content.
 Dynamic typography takes this a step further by allowing text to adapt dynamically to user interactions, screen sizes, or preferences.
 Since its rise around 2016, dynamic typography has transformed web design, leveraging technologies like variable fonts to create responsive, engaging, and accessible experiences.
 This guide explores what dynamic typography is, why it matters, how to implement it, best practices, real-world examples, and future trends.

-Dynamic typography means text that adjusts depending on how users interact with it, the type of device being used, or the surrounding conditions.
-Unlike static typography, which uses fixed font styles, dynamic typography adjusts properties like size, weight, colour, or animation in real-time.
+Dynamic typography refers to text that adjusts based on how users interact with it, the type of device being used, or the surrounding conditions.
+Unlike static typography, which uses fixed font styles, dynamic typography adjusts properties such as size, weight, colour, or animation in real time.
 For instance, a heading might reduce its weight on smaller screens to maintain legibility or animate subtly to draw attention.

-The main idea, as explained by Jason Pamental (Web Typography News), is that the size and layout of text should adjust based on the screen size.
+The main idea, as explained by Jason Pamental (Web Typography News), is that text size and layout should adjust to the screen size.
 This ensures that text remains readable and visually appealing across devices, from smartphones to desktops.
 Key components include:

 Dynamic typography is crucial for creating user-friendly, high-performance websites.
 Here are its key benefits: